66th Street–Lincoln Center station

 The 66th Street–Lincoln Center station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located at the intersection of 66th Street and Broadway in Lincoln Square, Manhattan, it is served by the 1 train at all times and by the 2 train during late nights.
+Located at the intersection of 66th Street and Broadway in the Lincoln Square neighborhood of Manhattan, it is served by the 1 train at all times and by the 2 train during late nights.

 The 66th Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction of the line segment that includes the 66th Street station began on August 22 of the same year.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 The station's platforms have been lengthened since opening.

 The 66th Street station contains two side platforms and four tracks; express trains use the inner two tracks to bypass the station.
 The station was built with tile and mosaic decorations.
-The platforms contain exits to 66th Street and Broadway as well as to Lincoln Center.
+The platforms contain exits to 66th Street and Broadway as well as to Lincoln Center, and to schools in the Center such as The Juilliard School and Fordham Lincoln Center.
 The station contains elevators from the street, which make it compliant with the Americans with Disabilities Act of 1990.